Bluebird and Small Cavity Nester Conservation

 Lost Male:

-• If a male is lost during incubation, the female may successfully go it alone (?) but it will be more difficult without assistance.
+• If a male is lost during egg incubation, the female may successfully go it alone (?), but it will be more difficult without assistance.
 If she does find a new partner, she may successfully fledge the young.

-• There are reports of females successfully fledging young that are about 1 week old on their own.
+• There are reports of lone females successfully fledging young that are about 1 week old when the male vanished.

-• Sometimes the female finds a new mate - the new male may or may not help feed the young (if he does, probably significantly less than the original male.
-(Meek and Robertson 1991)
+• Sometimes the female finds a new mate.
+The new male may or may not help feed the young (if he does, probably significantly less than the original male.
+(Meek and Robertson 1991) On occasion, a new male will attack nestlings.

 Lost Female:

-• If the female is lost during egg laying, nothing can be done about the eggs.
-(See "Can I incubate eggs?")
+• If the female is lost during egg laying or before hatching, nothing can be done about the eggs.
+(See “Can I incubate eggs?”)
 If the male finds a new mate, and she chooses the same box, she may remove the old eggs or cover them with nesting material before laying her own. if you are 100% SURE she is lost, you can remove her eggs.
 Do NOT do it if you are not sure!

 • If the female is lost when the nestlings are very young (unfeathered), odds are not too good, as the male does not brood young nestlings.
 Even if you help with feeding, the babies may get chilled and die.
 However, I have seen one report of babies surviving when the male disappeared just two days after hatching.